ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

 Be aware that due to asynchronicity in the Torch's GPU execution, when training on GPU results may not be reproducible.

 You can manage which GPUs on your machine are used with the `--gpus` argument, which accepts a string identical to the format of `CUDA_VISIBLE_DEVICES` environment variable, namely a list of integers separated by comma.
-You can also specify the amount of GPU memory that will be initially assigned to TensorFlow with `--gpu_memory_limit`.
+You can also specify the maximum amount of GPU memory which will be allocated per device with `--gpu_memory_limit`.
 By default all of memory is allocated.
-If less than all of memory is allocated, TensorFlow will need more GPU memory it will try to increase this amount.
+If less than all of memory is allocated, Torch will need more GPU memory it will try to increase this amount.

 If parameter `--backend` is set, will use the given backend for distributed processing (Horovod or Ray).